addico786/infra-pilot/README.md

 ## 📝 License

-This is a personal poject but iam open to pull requests and engancements.
+This is a personal poject but iam open to pull requests and enhancements.
 Developed by Adnan.

 ---